Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 #### (Part 1)

-To practice our React skills we are going to be building a simple clone of the airtasker website, specifically the [browse tasks][tasks]{: .white .white-hover-dots rel="nofollow"} page.
+To practice our React skills we are going to be building a simple clone of the Airtasker website, specifically the [browse tasks][tasks]{: .white .white-hover-dots rel="nofollow"} page.

 [![Highlighted Airtasker components][airtasker-components-img]{: .u-responsive-img}][airtasker-components-img]

 Having looked at the browse tasks page we can start to workout the initial components we are going to need for our app.
 The coloured rectangles are going to become the following components:

 * Layout: Black
 * Navigation Menu: Blue
 * Tasks: Red